jupytercalpoly/jupyterlab-code-snippets/docs/user/transition.rst

 .. image:: ../../Design/smallLanguageTagsSelected.png
    :align: center

-NOTE 2: Language tags and snippets tags have an AND relationship.
+**NOTE 2**: Language tags and snippets tags have an AND relationship.
 As in when the "Python" tag and the "data analytics" tags are selected together, only snippets that are both in the language Python AND tagged as data analytics will appear.

 .. image:: ../../Design/smallLangAndSnippetTag.png
    :align: center

-NOTE 3: When language tags are selected, only snippet tags in that language will appear for ease of selection.
+**NOTE 3**: When language tags are selected, only snippet tags in that language will appear for ease of selection.

 .. image:: ../../Design/smallPythonTagOnly.png
    :align: center

-NOTE 4: If 2 of the same language tags appear in the Language Tags section this indicates that one of the snippets contains a snippet tag that matches the language name.
+**NOTE 4**: If 2 of the same language tags appear in the Language Tags section this indicates that one of the snippets contains a snippet tag that matches the language name.
 To get rid of the duplicate tag, filter through snippets and untag any snippets that have that Language in their snippet tags.